 Using Time in the Car to Talk to Your Kids about Sex

-This week talk to your kids about the importance of consent.
+This week talk to your kids about infections they can get from sex

-Check out one of the links below to learn more about this important issue.
+Check out the links below to learn more about this very important topic.